dxl495/431-2020/projects/projectB/study2-dataplan-status.md

 ## People Without an Approved Plan

-### Dr. Love is waiting for your next version.
-He wants to review that at 9 AM Friday.
+### Dr. Love is actively reviewing your latest submission.

-- Joe Powell
 - Monika Strah
 - Dipak Upadhyaya
 - T'yasah Walser & Nysia Wise
 - Wail Yar

+### Dr. Love is waiting for your next version.
+He wants to review that at 9 AM Friday.

+- Joe Powell

 ## Approved Study 2 Data Plans (64 of 70 as of 10 PM 2020-11-19)